 3. Import strings from language file

-In the Project Page, click on Import terms in the side menu, to bring the strings to be translated to the localization project.
-If your localization file contains labels, you should also import the translations, in order to set a Default Reference Language.
+In the project page, click on Import to bring the strings to be translated to the localization project.
+If your localization file contains keys/string ids, you should also import the translations, in order to set a Default Reference Language.

 4. Set the localization project as public

-Go to the Project Page and click on Project Settings in the side menu.
+Go to the project page and click on Settings.
 In Advanced Settings, set Public Project to Yes.
 Three more options regarding the public project will appear - set these as you wish.